MarcFaussurier/EventLoopForTheEarth/README.md

    * [cpp-dotenv](https://github.com/adeharo9/cpp-dotenv) because the .env file extension follow our vision of programming
    * [picojson](https://github.com/kazuho/picojson.git) as in a web-2.0 world, jsons are everywhere
    * [eyalz800/serializer](https://github.com/eyalz800/serializer) as everyone may need serialisation.
-   * [RaptorJIT](https://github.com/raptorjit/raptorjit.git) is also bundleded as Lua is the easiest interpreted language that is really C / C++ friendly, and as original Mike Pall's creation (LuaJIT) is aweasome in term of performances but a bit too big / complex for beeing understandable for a majority of programmers and for beeing compatible with our vision of programming.
+   * [LuaJIT](https://github.com/MarcFaussurier/LuaJIT_CMake) is also bundleded as Lua is the easiest interpreted language that is really C / C++ friendly, and as original [Mike Pall's creation](http://luajit.org/) is aweasome in term of performances.
+Also, [Lua](https://www.lua.org/) perfectly match our vision of minimalism programing.

 - **Tiny GIT-based dependencies manager written in bash** (See ./deps file for samples, when adding a lib you'll also have to specify its include folders in CMakeLists.txt and/or compilation commands in bottom of ./deps file )